Gender law impasse can be broken - Sarwar

 First Minister Nicola Sturgeon disputes that and told the BBC's Sunday with Laura Kuenssberg it was an "outrageous" veto designed to "stoke a culture war".

-Asked if the Scottish government would seek a judicial review, she replied: "I've already said we will do everything to stand up for and defend the legislation".
+Asked if the Scottish government would seek a judicial review, she replied: "I've already said we will do everything to stand up for and defend the legislation."

 Scottish Labour backed the bill in the Scottish Parliament vote last month, although it put forward a number of amendments.